What Teens Learn by Overcoming Challenges

 Since initiative can be used to accomplish good or evil, it is important to note that positive initiative develops when children are instilled with values like kindness, compassion, and empathy for others.
 When teenagers integrate these values into their identities, they are more likely to take initiative in ways that benefit themselves, society, and their future employers.

 Experiences that Teach Initiative

 Initiative is learned when teenagers participate in certain kinds of activities, over time.
-In my research study, Civic Learning at the Edge, Transformative Stories of Highly Engaged Youth, I studied the lives of initiative-infused young people.
+How initiative is fostered in youth is at the core of my book, Tomorrow's Change Makers: Reclaiming the Power of Citizenship for a New Generation.
+I studied the lives of initiative-infused young people—teens who were actively committed to a civic cause.
 My research supported other studies that have identified three important aspects of learning that help young people successfully engage with goals.

 First, adolescents must choose projects or activities because it gives them internal rewards.
 For example, internal rewards include creativity, dignity, autonomy, or making a difference in other people's lives.
 Initiative is not developed through external rewards, like grades, winning, awards, or money.
 Grades can get students into good colleges but they cannot develop initiative!
 Classrooms and homework are not places where initiative is traditionally developed because student choice is limited.
 But many teachers have devised ways to provide teenagers with more autonomy in how they pursue their studies.
 Service-learning is one example that provides adolescents with choice and internal rewards, combined with a focus on academic learning.
 Other choices of activities are outside of school, including sports, music, and other pursuits that feed the soul.